How do I apply?

 Our 850-word personal statement is your chance to stand out from the crowd, to showcase what makes you unique, and emphasise your strengths.

 The personal statement is all about who you are.
-Tell us about activities during university, your hobbies and interests, your work experience and your reasons for applying.
-Don’t paste a bullet-point extract from your CV.
+Tell us about university activities, hobbies, work experience and your reasons for applying.
+Avoid bullet-point CV extracts.

-You should have a good idea of why you want to work at a firm like Freshfields, so make this reason clear.
+You should have a good idea of why you want to work at Freshfields so make this clear.

-We already know all the facts and figures from our website so include something about Freshfields only if it genuinely supports a point you’re making.
+We already know all the facts and figures from our website so only talk about Freshfields if it genuinely supports a point you’re making.